bbulpett/LR5/ch06/README.md

 	<%= f.password_field :secret %>

+This will display asterisks (or dots, depending on browser defaults or any style modifications) when the user enters their "secret" criteria.

 To change the size of the description's *text_area*, change that line of code to look like this:

 	<%= f.text_area :description, :cols => 30, :rows => 10 %>